Creating and running a Restore job

 The Map Users page displays a list of users from the archive in the Archived Users section and a list of users that exist in the target workspace in the System Users section.
 ARM can automatically map users from the archive to matching users in the target workspace.

 Click Map Users to perform the automatic mapping.
-The following image shows the users from the Archived Users section mapped to matching groups from the System Users section.
+The following image shows the users from the Archived Users section mapped to matching users from the System Users section.

-Confirm that all group names are in the proper position to be mapped correctly, and then click Next to select Application Restore options (if Include Extended Workspace Data was selected for the ARM archive).
-Alternately, click Save to proceed directly to the Restore Job Details page.
+Confirm that all user names are in the proper position to be mapped correctly.
+Then, click Save to proceed directly to the Restore Job Details page or click Next to select Application Restore options (if Include Extended Workspace Data was selected for the ARM archive).

 Selecting applications to restore